Teaching / Research Interests

 Durham, NC 27708

-Grennan received her Ph.D. from The Wharton School at the University of Pennsylvania and her B.A. from Wellesley College.
+Grennan received her Ph.D. from The Wharton School at the University of Pennsylvania, an M.A. from Georgetown University, and a B.A. from Wellesley College.
 Prior to attending The Wharton School, Grennan worked at the U.S. Federal Reserve Board of Governors, the World Trade Organization, and KPMG.